eleev/swift-design-patterns/README.md

 >
 > **Source:** [`swift.org`](https://docs.swift.org/swift-book/ReferenceManual/Patterns.html#//apple_ref/doc/uid/TP40014097-CH36-ID419)

-The following patterns are not part of the topic about `design patterns`.
-However they have some relation to the topic since they offer reusable solutions for common design scenarious.
+The following patterns are not part of the `design patterns` topic.
+However, the presented `language patterns` are related to the `design patterns` theme, since they offer reusable solutions for common design scenarious when using the programming language. `IMHO` they are essential to master in order to realise that patterns are everywhere - language, constructions, architectures, approaches etc.

 - [**Wildcard:**](/Swift%20Design%20Patterns/Wildcard/Wildcard.md) a wildcard pattern matches and ignores any value and consists of an underscore (_).
 Use a wildcard pattern when you don’t care about the values being matched against
 - **Identifier:** an identifier pattern matches any value and binds the matched value to a variable or constant name